mrjones2014/barbar.nvim/README.md

   <b>Tabs, as understood by any other editor.</b>
 </p>

-`barbar.nvim` is a tabline plugin with re-orderable, auto-sizing tabs, icons, nice highlighting, sort-by commands and a magic jump-to-buffer mode.
+`barbar.nvim` is a winbar bufferlist plugin with re-orderable, auto-sizing tabs, icons, nice highlighting, sort-by commands and a magic jump-to-buffer mode.
 Plus the tab names are made unique when two filenames match.